vercel/next.js/docs/basic-features/data-fetching.md

 If `fallback` is `true`, then the behavior of `getStaticProps` changes:

 - The paths returned from `getStaticPaths` will be rendered to HTML at build time by `getStaticProps`.
 - The paths that have not been generated at build time will **not** result in a 404 page.
 Instead, Next.js will serve a “fallback” version of the page on the first request to such a path (see [“Fallback pages”](#fallback-pages) below for details).
-Note: this "fallback" version will not be served for crawlers like Google and instead will render the path in `blocking` mode.
 - In the background, Next.js will statically generate the requested path HTML and JSON.
 This includes running `getStaticProps`.
 - When that’s done, the browser receives the JSON for the generated path.
 This will be used to automatically render the page with the required props.
 From the user’s perspective, the page will be swapped from the fallback page to the full page.
 - At the same time, Next.js adds this path to the list of pre-rendered pages.
-Subsequent requests to the same path will serve the generated page, like other pages pre-rendered at build time.
+Subsequent requests to the same path will serve the generated page, just like other pages pre-rendered at build time.

 > `fallback: true` is not supported when using [`next export`](/docs/advanced-features/static-html-export.md).